-According to Planned Parenthood, when condoms are used correctly, they are 98 percent effective in preventing pregnancy.
+According to Planned Parenthood, when people use condoms correctly, they are 98% effective in preventing pregnancy.

-But in reality, condoms are about 85percent effective; meaning about 15 people out of every 100 might get pregnant.
+But in reality, condoms are about 85% effective, meaning about 15 people out of every 100 might get pregnant.

 The male condom is simple to use and safe.
-It is also convenient, inexpensive, easy to get hold of, and does not require a prescription.
+It is also convenient, inexpensive, easy to source, and does not require a prescription.

-Condoms are not as effective as some other methods of birth control, and they need to be used every single time two people have sex.
-Some people are allergic to latex, and some couples find condoms make sex less enjoyable by limiting sensation or requiring more lubricant.
-When using a lubricant with condoms, choose a water-soluble or silicone one, as oil-based lubricants can break down latex condoms.
+Condoms are not as effective as some other methods of birth control, and people need to use them every single time they have sex.
+Some individuals are allergic to latex, and some people find condoms make sex less enjoyable by limiting sensation or requiring more lubricant.
+When people are using a lubricant with condoms, they should choose a water-soluble or silicone variety, as oil-based lubricants can break down latex condoms.

 The female condom is a strong, thin protective covering with a ring on each side to hold it in place.
 It can protect against pregnancy and STDs.

-According to Planned Parenthood, when the female condom is used correctly, it is 95 percent effective in protecting against pregnancy.
-For most people, however, the rate is 79 percent, which means 21 of 100 women will get pregnant each year using this method.
+According to Planned Parenthood, when people use the female condom correctly, it is 95% effective in protecting against pregnancy.
+However, for most people, the rate is 79%, which means 21 of 100 people will get pregnant each year using this method.

 The female condom contains no hormones, is available without a prescription, and is inexpensive.
-A woman can insert the female condom up to 6 hours before sex; it can be used by people who are allergic to latex and can be used with lubricants.
+A person can insert the female condom up to 6 hours before sex, individuals who are allergic to latex can use them, and they are suitable for use with lubricants.

-The outer rings of the female condom can irritate, and many people feel it reduces feeling.
+However, the outer rings of the female condom may irritate, and many people feel it reduces feeling.
 Female condoms usually cost twice as much as male condoms.

 The sponge is made of plastic foam and contains spermicide.
-A woman inserts it into her vagina before sexual intercourse and has a nylon loop for easy removal afterward.
+A person inserts it into their vagina before sexual intercourse, and has a nylon loop for easy removal afterward.
 It is available at most drug stores and does not require a prescription.